MS Normandy: 2008-2012: Decline and Scrapping

-The planned conversion of Normandy never happened, and the ship was abandoned by her last owners at a berth in Singapore.
-After this the condition of the ship declined rapidly with broken windows allowing flooding, mould and plants to take over the interior of the ship.
+Ultimately the planned conversion of Normandy never happened, and the ship remained at the berth in Singapore.
+The condition of the ship declined rapidly with broken windows allowing flooding, mould and plants to take over the interior of the ship and an inspection of the vessel in July 2012 at the request of the ships insurer found that little maintenance had taken place since 2008, leaving her in a state of severe disrepair.
+As a result, the insurer cancelled their cover leaving the owners little option but to sell her for scrap.

-On 31 October 2012, Normandy left Singapore for India and was scrapped shortly after.
+On 31 October 2012, Normandy left Singapore for India, arriving at the Alang Ship Breaking Yard on 25 November 2012 and was scrapped shortly after.